-I need to get Letters Testamentary – What is that?
+I Was Told I Need to Go Get Letters Testamentary – What is that?

-How to get Letters Testamentary.
-To obtain letters testamentary, you’ll need a probate lawyer.
-Probate is the legal process for obtaining letters testamentary.
-To get letters testamentary from the court, your attorney will complete all the necessary legal paperwork and attend a probate court hearing.
+How to get Letters Testamentary in Texas.
+To obtain letters testamentary, first you’ll need to hire a probate lawyer.
+“Probate” is the legal process you’ll go through with your attorney to get letters testamentary.
+Don’t worry, though.
+Hiring a probate attorney is not expensive and not difficult.
+Since probate is so common, the probate process is really streamlined, and the probate attorney pretty much handles everything for you.
+In fact, to get letters testamentary from the court, your attorney will complete all the necessary legal paperwork and attend a probate court hearing.

 Getting letters testamentary in Texas is fairly simple.
 Compared to many other states, Texas has an easy and relatively cheap method for obtaining letters testamentary.
 Although you will need an attorney to handle the probate court, the legal work is often quick and affordable.

-Visit www.ShuttLawFirm.com for more information on Texas letters testamentary, avoiding probate, letters of administration, what to do if mom, dad, or other family died without a will, or contact Richardson, Texas lawyer Isaac Shutt at firstname.lastname@example.org.
+Visit www.ShuttLawFirm.com for more information on getting Texas letters testamentary, avoiding probate, letters of administration, what to do if mom, dad, or other family died without a will, contact the probate lawyers at Shutt Law Firm.

-You can also call Mr. Shutt at (214) 302-8197 for more information on the topic discussed in this article or to discuss a different legal matter.
-For existing clients, quick phone-calls and brief e-mails are always free at Shutt Law Firm PLLC.
-Please consider the Shutt Law Firm if you need letters testamentary or probate lawyer in Dallas, Richardson, Plano, Allen, McKinney, Garland, Addison, TX or surrounding North Texas area.
+You can also call Shutt Law Firm PLLC at (214) 302-8197 for more information on the topic discussed in this article or to discuss a different legal matter.
+Please consider the Shutt Law Firm if you need Texas letters testamentary or a probate lawyer in Dallas, Richardson, Plano, Allen, McKinney, Garland, Addison, TX or surrounding North Texas area.

 DISCLAIMER: Nothing in this brief article constitutes legal advice.
 The information provided herein is merely provided in the spirit of education.
 If you have a legal question, you should consult an attorney for your specific legal situation.
 Further, nothing in this article shall be construed to have started an attorney-client relationship.
-No such relationship exists until both you and attorney Isaac Shutt sign an engagement letter with the Shutt Law Firm, PLLC.
+No such relationship exists until both you and an attorney at Shutt Law Firm sign an engagement letter with the Shutt Law Firm, PLLC.